• Home

 Bottom-up modeling:

-• Land: estimate NEE using SIF–GPP relationships and respiration scaling
+• Land: Estimate NEE using SIF–GPP relationships and respiration scaling approaches

-• Ocean: ML-based pCO₂ mapping and air–sea gas transfer calculations (k · ΔpCO₂)
+• Ocean: Apply ML-based pCO₂ mapping and calculate air–sea gas exchange (k · ΔpCO₂)

 Top-down concepts:

-• Atmospheric inversion fundamentals (4D-Var / EnKF concepts)
+• Atmospheric inversion fundamentals (4D-Var and EnKF concepts)

-• Priors, transport model dependencies (e.g., GEOS-Chem), and uncertainty drivers
+• Understanding priors, transport model dependencies (e.g., GEOS-Chem), and uncertainty drivers

-• Lab (“Toy Flux Engine”): Build a spatially explicit monthly CO₂ flux map for a target region, including uncertainty bands
+• Lab (“Toy Flux Engine”): Develop a spatially explicit monthly CO₂ flux map for a selected region, including uncertainty bands

 Module 3: Attribution, Trends, and Decision Support

-• Trend detection: separating anthropogenic signals from natural variability (ENSO, heatwaves, NAO)
+• Detecting trends and separating anthropogenic signals from natural variability (ENSO, heatwaves, NAO)

-• Data fusion and validation: reconciling satellite posteriors with networks like TCCON
+• Data fusion and validation by reconciling satellite posteriors with networks such as TCCON

-• Lab (“Carbon Brief”): Create a manuscript-ready figure panel (time-series, flux map, anomaly plot) and metadata for a chosen ROI (Region of Interest)
+• Lab (“Carbon Brief”): Create publication-ready visual panels (time series, flux maps, anomaly plots) and metadata for a selected Region of Interest (ROI)

 Who Should Enrol?